jtdLab/dart_counter/README.md

 // maybe splitt big widgets.dart file into sub files with part and part of e.g ingame/widgets.dart

 // TODO clean up font sizes and use only autosizeText
+// TODO atm input area blocs have to sync input value of ingamebloc thats not good

 ## IMPORT STRUCTURE OF PRESENTATION LAYER